BadIdeaException/object-selectors/README.md

 `object-selectors` comes with its own selector language that takes elements from Javascript notation, file globs and CSS selectors and combines them into the powerful notation outlined below.

+Selectors target own **and inherited** properties, so it is possible to use them with accessor properties.

 ### Basics

 Allowed characters in property names and values are `[A-Za-z0-9_]`.
 All other characters must be **escaped** with a backslash (`\`).
 Be aware that when specifying selectors as string literals in Javascipt, you will need to use a double backslash, as otherwise the backslash itself will be treated as an escape character by Javascript.